RegalTeck/Website-With-Html/README.md

-Creating my first website with html. i used sementic tags like header, nav, section and footer.
+Creating my first website with html. i used sementic tags like header, nav, section and footer. <br>
 I also used links, images and videos to make it more interactive.
 I created the following pages HOME, ABOUT, WORK, RESUME, CONTACT, SIGN UP and REGISTRATION page.
 All the pages are linked together.